Salvador Brazil Temple

 138th operating templeManaus Brazil Temple.
 The

-Scaffolding erected around tower; stone cladding of exterior walls continues; installation of stained-glass windows underwayRio de Janeiro Brazil Temple are under construction, and plans have been announced for the
+Stone cladding tower and exterior walls; stained-glass windows installedRio de Janeiro Brazil Temple are under construction, and plans have been announced for the

 Planning and approval phase; awaiting official site announcementBelém Brazil Temple,